chrisipa/docker-library/debian-pom/java-pom/nexus/README.md

 ## Ports
-This Nexus port is exposed:
+These Nexus ports are exposed:

   - 8081 (GUI)
+  - 8082 (Docker Registry)

 # How to run the container